istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 ---

-Istio makes it easy to create a network of deployed services with rich routing, load balancing, service-to-service authentication, monitoring, and more.
-It does so without any changes to the application code.
+Istio makes it easy to create a network of deployed services with rich routing, load balancing, service-to-service authentication, monitoring, and more - all does so without any changes to the application code.
 Istio strives to provide these benefits with minimal resource overhead.
 Istio also aims to support very large meshes with high request rates while adding minimal latency.